paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-079-correction-of-military-records.md

 (2) The Secretary concerned is not required to act through a board in the case of the correction of a military record announcing a decision that a person is not eligible to enlist (or reenlist) or is not accepted for enlistment (or reenlistment) or announcing the promotion and appointment of an enlisted member to an initial or higher grade or the decision not to promote an enlisted member to a higher grade.
 Such a correction may be made only if the correction is favorable to the person concerned.

+(3)

-(3) Corrections under this section shall be made under procedures established by the Secretary concerned.
+  (A) Corrections under this section shall be made under procedures established by the Secretary concerned.
 In the case of the Secretary of a military department, those procedures must be approved by the Secretary of Defense.

+  (B) If a board makes a preliminary determination that a claim under this section lacks sufficient information or documents to support the claim, the board shall notify the claimant, in writing, indicating the specific information or documents necessary to make the claim complete and reviewable by the board.

+  (C) If a claimant is unable to provide military personnel or medical records applicable to a claim under this section, the board shall make reasonable efforts to obtain the records.
+A claimant shall provide the board with documentary evidence of the efforts of the claimant to obtain such records.
+The board shall inform the claimant of the results of the board’s efforts, and shall provide the claimant copies of any records so obtained upon request of the claimant.

+  (D) Any request for reconsideration of a determination of a board under this section, no matter when filed, shall be reconsidered by a board under this section if supported by materials not previously presented to or considered by the board in making such determination.

 (4) Except when procured by fraud, a correction under this section is final and conclusive on all officers of the United States.

+(5) Each final decision of a board under this subsection shall be made available to the public in electronic form on a centralized Internet website.
+In any decision so made available to the public there shall be redacted all personally identifiable information.

-**(b)** No correction may be made under subsection (a)(1) unless the claimant or his heir or legal representative files a request for the correction within three years after he discovers the error or injustice.
-However, a board established under subsection (a)(1) may excuse a failure to file within three years after discovery if it finds it to be in the interest of justice.
+**(b)** No correction may be made under subsection (a)(1) unless the claimant (or the claimant’s heir or legal representative) or the Secretary concerned files a request for the correction within three years after discovering the error or injustice.
+The Secretary concerned may file a request for correction of a military record only if the request is made on behalf of a group of members or former members of the armed forces who were similarly harmed by the same error or injustice.
+A board established under subsection (a)(1) may excuse a failure to file within three years after discovery if it finds it to be in the interest of justice.

 **(c)**